-After a Four Seasons breakfast, Harvey Weinstein heads to dank New York jail
+After a Four Seasons breakfast, Harvey Weinstein sent to dank New York jail

 “I would think if you had to be at Rikers Island, you might prefer the infirmary,” Lisa Pelosi, a criminal defense lawyer in New York, said in an interview.
 “But it is definitely not a pleasant place.”

-Reporting by Tom Hals; Additional reporting by Jonathan Allen, Brendan Pierson and Maria Caspani; Writing by Jonathan Allen; Editing by Peter Cooney
+Reporting by Tom Hals; Additional reporting by Jonathan Allen, Brendan Pierson and Maria Caspani; Writing by Jonathan Allen; Editing by Peter Cooney and Sonya Hepinstall